pro-dev-amit/mongo_app/README.md

-ASP.Net MVC app using MongoDB
+ASP.Net MVC app with MongoDB
 ===========================

 NoSql is absolutely awesome, I love it.
 This sample ASP.Net MVC 4(.Net 4.5) app is using MongoDB repository pattern(built from scratch); a library that you can hook directly into you project.
 You can go through the code, it's concise and fairly simple to understand.
 I dedicate this work to CareerBuilder.com; the guys that taught me the art of programming years back.